unikraft/docs/content/en/docs/getting-started/_index.md

 $ make
 ```

-The `prepare` step gives the build system the chance to pull the actual source code for `lwip` and apply necessary patches to make it work with Unikraft.
+The `prepare` step gives the build tool the chance to pull the actual source code for `lwip` and apply necessary patches to make it work with Unikraft.
 This has to be done only once after adding a new library.

 Note that the build may fail because depending on the configuration, `lwip` requires a more extensive C library (e.g., [newlib](https://github.com/unikraft/lib-newlib)) and a POSIX threads implementation (e.g., [pthread-embedded](https://github.com/unikraft/lib-pthread-embedded)).
 You can add these additional dependencies just as described.